Financials

 The Group’s interest rate risk primarily comprises interest rate sensitivity of financial items, referring to the direct effect of changes in the interest rate level on financial items, mainly borrowings, and historically also derivative instruments.
 DNA’s interest rate risk arises from borrowings that are issued at fl oating rates and expose DNA to cash fl ow interest rate risk.
 To manage its interest rate risk, the Group may use interest rate derivatives.
 At 31 December 2020, DNA did not hedge any of its borrowings (31.12.2019 hedged 0%).
 At the end of 2020, the Group had no interest rate derivatives (EUR 0 million).

-The sensitivity of the fair value of hedge accounting interest rate swaps to changes had zero effect on equity because the company had no active interest rate swaps at the end of 2020 and 2019.Capital management
+The sensitivity of the fair value of hedge accounting interest rate swaps to changes had zero effect on equity because the company had no active interest rate swaps at the end of 2023 and 2022.

 The capital structure can be infl uenced for example through dividend distribution, repayment of capital and planning the cash outfl ows for investments.
 The Group management monitors the development of the capital structure for example on the basis of the gearing and equity ratios as well as the net debt to EBITDA ratio.